• Skip to main content

 Step 1:

-• In a large bowl whisk sour dough starter and water until dissolved
+• In a large bowl whisk sour dough starter and water until dissolved.
+Note, mixture may foam a little bit.

 • Cover with a damp cotton dishcloth, and let sit for an hour